c-blake/nio/FAQ.md

 query result pattern of Embedded SQL.
 NIO is just a supplementary point in the design space rather than an outright replacement.
 Not appealing to all in all cases is just another way of saying "Yup.
 It's software". ;)

+### 18 - Ok.
+I am *so* sold, BUT what about *my* programming language?

+Hey..Glad you like the idea (and even read to the end).
+There are only so many hours in the day, though.
+My hope is that the core idea is simple enough to be replicated in any PL with any kind of low level IO.
+The core filename extension parser, `nio.initIORow`, is like 25 lines of non-comment Nim.

+The missing value|N/A convention is perhaps less critical in a first pass.
+A full suite of tools like loaders/parsers/printers/zip/rip is not necessary *if* you are merely willing to compile/learn how to use the nio program here.

+Once you have a basic access libraries you could write n-foo CL tools (or libs) in a dozen PLs if you want..n-awk, n-plot, n-histo, etc.  As already mentioned, the main use case is custom calculations over big data where all you really need is the row stream/mmap interfaces and your own code which may not need little generality.
+OTOH, maybe there are dozens of general things to do.
+Have at it.

+NIO is so simple/easy that its main value to the world might not be *any* one implementation, tool, or libraray, but merely some standard suffix syntax/naming convention.
+Stick to that convention and the world benefits from any/all impls in any/all PLs, like CSV or TSV or whatever, but with no per-datum parsing.